armyofkittens/stock-analysis/README.md

 ## Summary
 ### Advantages and Disadvantages of Refactoring Code
-One of the things I noticed about refactoring the code is that it makes you think twice about every line, and if it's the most efficient way of performing that action.
+One of the things I noticed about refactoring the code is that it makes you think twice about every line written, and if it's the most efficient way of performing that action.
 Consequently it also lead to me figuring out new ways to perform the same action.
 This can also lead to some disadvantages as even though you have discovered a new way of performing the same action, it may add additional latency to the subroutine.

 ### Conclusion on Refactoring Code
 There were huge advantages to refactoring the code.
 My original script ran in .8 seconds where as my refactored code runs it almost 8 times faster.
 What I believe caused this is that the calls to the various arrays were done by each individual for loop, rather than within nested for loops.
 Refactoring the code and lowering the latency gives the subroutine more headspace in the future to analyze even larger pools of stock data amongst a broader range of companies.

 Before Refactor 2017